-For the two year period ended December 31, 2017, PSEG-LI prepared annual budgets for its costs and submitted such budgets to LIPA for review.
+For the two-year period ended December 31, 2019, PSEG-LI prepared annual budgets for its costs and submitted such budgets to LIPA for review.
 The budgeting process takes into consideration historical revenue and expense levels and projects revenues and expenses to be incurred.
 Estimates are prepared for LIPA and PSEG-LI departments and compiled into a singular document to be presented to LIPA's Board of Trustees for approval.
-The 2018 Approved Budget was reviewed by Burns & McDonnell in conducting the investigations pertaining to this report.
-According to the estimates, the electric revenues generated by the current electric rates are sufficient to fulfill the debt service coverage requirement defined in the General Resolution, which states:
+The 2020 Approved Budget was reviewed by Burns & McDonnell in conducting the investigations pertaining to this report.

+According to the estimates, the electric revenues generated by the current electric rates are sufficient to fulfill the rate covenant requirement defined in the General Resolution, which states the Authority will establish and maintain System fees, rates, rents, charges and surcharges sufficient in each Fiscal Year so that Revenues reasonably expected to be produced in such Fiscal Year will be at least equal to the sum of:

-"The Authority shall establish and maintain System fees, rates, rents, charges and surcharges sufficient in each Fiscal Year so that Revenues reasonably expected to be produced in such Fiscal Year, will be at least equal to the sum of (i) 120% (except, after the Authority shall have retired, other than from proceeds of Bonds or Subordinated Indebtedness, an amount equal to 25% of the Acquisition Debt net of the then outstanding balance of the Promissory Notes, 100%) of Debt Service, and amounts under all Parity Contract Obligations, payable by the Authority in such Fiscal Year, (ii) 100% of the Operating Expenses payable in such Fiscal Year, (iii) 100% of the amount necessary to pay all PILOTs payable in such Fiscal Year, and (iv) 100% of the amount necessary to pay other Required Deposits, all other payments required pursuant to the Resolution and the Financing Agreement, and all other payments required for the System, for such Fiscal Year; ..."
+- (i) 100% of Debt Service, and amounts under all Parity Contract Obligations, payable by the Authority in such Fiscal Year; - (ii) 100% of the Operating Expenses payable in such Fiscal Year; - (iii) 100% of the amount necessary to pay all PILOTs payable in such Fiscal Year; and - (iv) 100% of the amount necessary to pay other Required Deposits, all other payments required pursuant to the Resolution and the Financing Agreement, and all other payments required for the System, for such Fiscal Year.